IlEvelynIl/WAW-StratTester/README.md

 2. Extract the mods for each map to your mods folder, it is different if you are on Plutonium or Steam.
 If the mods folder does not exist, create it.
     - Steam: `%localappdata%\Activision\CoDWAW\mods`
     - Plutonium: `%localappdata%\Plutonium\storage\t4\mods`
-3. Select the mod for the map you're wanting to strat test, and click "Solo", it will automatically load the zombies map the mod was made for.
+3. Select the mod for the map you're wanting to strat test, and click `Solo`, it will automatically load into the map the mod was made for.
     - You can change the strat tester settings by going to the ingame `Game Options` menu.

 ## Features